Chapter 2: Nonverbal Communication

 In a small village in Japan, a young traveler named Emma found herself lost and unable to speak the local language.
 Frustrated and anxious, she approached an elderly woman selling fruits at a market stall.
 Emma gestured toward a map, her face etched with worry.
 The woman, without saying a word, smiled warmly, handed her a ripe persimmon, and pointed in the direction Emma needed to go.
 That simple smile and kind gesture conveyed more than words ever could—comfort, reassurance, and hospitality.
 Emma later reflected on how that moment of nonverbal communication not only helped her find her way but also left a lasting impression of human connection.

-2.1 Identifying The Types Of Nonverbal Communication
+2.1 Identifying the Types of Nonverbal Communication

-The Multifaceted Dimensions Of Nonverbal Communication
+The Multifaceted Dimensions of Nonverbal Communication

 -